2.15 Lymph Node Imaging or Imaging the Axilla

 Percutaneous fine needle aspiration (FNA) of a lymph node deemed to be suspicious is an appropriate intervention.

 If the FNA cytology shows that malignant cells are present in the axillary lymph node, the patient should be evaluated to determine if an axillary lymph node dissection is necessary.
-The lymph node dissection will be done at the time of the surgical management of the primary breast cancer.
+The surgeon will perform the lymph node dissection at the same time as the surgery for the primary breast cancer.

 2.16 Post-Operative Mammography